rust-lang/rust/doc/rust.md

 for any method in the trait,
 and can be used to instantiate type parameters that are bounded by the trait.

+Trait methods may be static.
+Currently implementations of static methods behave like functions declared in the implentation's module.

 ### Implementations

 An _implementation_ is an item that implements a [trait](#traits) for a specific type.